Damien Fitzhenry

-Damien Fitzhenry (born 5 July 1974) is an Irish retired hurler.
-His league and championship career with the Wexford senior team spanned eighteen seasons from 1993 until 2010.Fitzhenry is widely regarded as Wexford's greatest ever goalkeeper.
+Damien Fitzhenry (born 5 July 1974) is an Irish hurling coach and former player.
+His league and championship career as a goalkeeper with the Wexford senior team spanned eighteen seasons from 1993 until 2010.
+Fitzhenry is widely regarded as Wexford's greatest ever goalkeeper.

 Playing career

 Club

 The Fitzhenry name has been associated with the Duffry Rovers club since the 1970s.
 Damien, the youngest of fifteen children, currently plays his club hurling and football with 'the Rovers' and is following in the footsteps of his brothers Mark, Tom, Séamus, John, Martin, Gerard, Noel, Paddy and Fran.
 As well as that three of Fitzhenry's sisters, Tina, Mary and Ann, have also played camogie with Duffry Rovers.
 Fitzhenry joined the senior ranks of the club in late 1991 and shared in the club's famous run of seven county football titles in-a-row between 1986 and 1992.